Stay Warm with This Winter Elixir Drink Recipe

-In the middle of winter, I find that there is nothing better than a warm, soothing beverage to help battle the chill and bring a sense of comfort and delight.
-It can be as simple as a warm glass of water that I’m sipping throughout the day, or a quick cup of ginger tea, or a creamy and luxurious mug of chai.
+In the dark, cold depths of winter, there is nothing better than a warm, soothing beverage to help battle the chill and bring a sense of comfort and delight.
+It can be as simple as a warm glass of water with lemon, a quick cup of ginger tea, or a creamy and luxurious mug of chai.

 Keep in mind, winter is the season of kapha, so we want to favor heating herbs and spices in our foods.
-We also want to focus on herbs and spices that have a special affinity to the lungs as well, as they are one of the main places in the body that kapha can accumulate and lead to imbalance.
+We want to focus on herbs and spices that have a special affinity to the lungs as well, as they are one of the main places in the body that kapha can accumulate and lead to imbalance.

-This beautiful little elixir does all the above.
-It will help melt any excess kapha that is lodged in our bodies, as well as warm us and keep our agni nice and robust through the winter months.
-There is nothing like getting our bodies revved up to beat the winter lethargy that the external kapha can bring.
+Overall, this herbal elixir will help melt any excess kapha that has lodged in the body and fuel the digestive fire, keeping your agni nice and robust through the winter months.
+It is a simple and delicious way to get your body revved up to beat the kapha lethargy that the heavy winter months can bring.

 - 2 cups water